petermd/chswf/README.md

 chswf - simple swf modification
 ===============================

-chswf if a java tool for making changes to a [swf file].
+chswf if a java tool for making changes to a [swf file]

 it only has one use at the moment, to add or remove the tag needed to enable advanced telemetry in the swf so that you can access detailed profiling information in [Monocle].